mathanpec/simple-react-forms/README.md

       </Form>
 ```

 `validators` props takes array of validation condition.
 For the basic validation checks like `required`, you can just pass `required` as string.
 And for custom validations, you can pass function as shown in the example above.
 Validation functions are executed based on its order in validators array.
-If a validation function returns false for `valid` key in return object, then there is no further check and `error` message is shown on the field.
+If a validation function returns `{valid: true}` then the check goes to next validation function.
+If it returns `{valid: false, error: 'Entered city is not serviceable'}` then the validation stops there and the error message is shown on the field.

 Finally to check the form validity, call the method `isValid()` exposed on Form instance.
 So ideally you have to first check for validity of the form using `isValid()` and then `getFormValues()` should be called to get the values.
 Check below for usage.